Last updated on June 12th, 2026

 Is there anything better than sitting outside on a beautiful summer day with a glass of your favorite beverage and something delicious to eat?

-Admire (and buy) art and locally-designed goods
+Admire (and buy) art and locally designed goods

 If you’re looking for unique gifts to give to others (or keep for yourself), Old Porvoo is a great place to shop!
-The Old Town area is filled with small stores that sell unique furniture, clothing, household goods, toys, and antiques, as well as art created by the city’s large community of artists and makers.
+The Old Town area is filled with small stores selling unique furniture, clothing, household goods, toys, and antiques, as well as art created by the city’s large community of artists and makers.

-Even if you don’t plan to buy the window shopping is delightful.
+Even if you don’t plan to buy, the window shopping is delightful.

-While just wandering the streets is a step back in time, the place to really absorb the passage of time is the city’s medieval cathedral.
+While just wandering the streets is a pleasant step back in time, the place to really absorb the passage of time is the city’s medieval cathedral.

 The free-standing belfry also dates to the medieval period, although much of what we see today dates only to the 18th century.